rafcamlet/tabline-framework.nvim/README.md

     -- associated with the filetype
     local icon_color = f.icon_color(info.filename)

-    -- If this is the current tab then hilight it if info.current then
+    -- If this is the current tab then highlight it if info.current then
       -- We can use set_fg to change default fg color -- so you won't need to specify it every time